Youngstown Sheet & Tube Co. v. Sawyer: Majority opinion

 Justice Black wrote for the majority opinion that was delivered exactly three weeks after the oral hearing on June 2.
 Black took, as he often did, an absolutist view by holding that the President had no power to act except in those cases that are expressly or implicitly authorized by the Constitution or an Act of Congress.
 Black wrote that the President's role in law-making is solely to recommend or veto laws.
 He cannot overtake Congress's role to create new laws.

 Concurring opinions

 William O. Douglas

 Douglas took a similarly-absolutist approach to the President's assertion of inherent power to cope with a national emergency.

 Felix Frankfurter

 Frankfurter avoided the sweeping condemnation of the administration's claims that Black and Douglas had offered.
 While he would not rule out the possibility that the President might acquire the power to take certain actions by a long course of conduct that was unobjected to by Congress, he found the statutory history persuasive evidence that Congress had not acquiesced, much less authorized, seizure of private property in the absence of a formal declaration of war.

 Robert Jackson

 Jackson's opinion took a similarly flexible approach to the issue by eschewing any fixed boundaries between the powers of Congress and the President.
+His framework would influence future Supreme Court cases on the president's powers and the relation between Congress and the presidency.
 He divided Presidential authority towards Congress into three categories (in descending order of legitimacy):